-However, there’s no accurate or easy way to predict whether or not you’re susceptible to abusing opioids.
-These drugs are currently one of the top causes of overdose deaths in the nation.
-Opioid abuse and opioid addiction are also at all-time highs.
-If you or a loved one have been using opioids by prescription and are having a hard time stopping, you may be asking, “Why are opioids addictive?”.
+Opioid abuse and opioid addiction are at all-time highs.
+If you or a loved one have been using opioids by prescription and are having a hard time stopping, you may be asking, “Why are opioids addictive?”

 With addiction, something that once brought pleasure unexpectedly becomes something that you cannot live without.
 If you’ve been using opioids as part of your pain management plan, you may find that you feel achy and sick unless you have them.
 With opioid addiction, people deal with irresistible cravings that repeatedly lead to compulsive use.
 This remains true even when using has a continued and progressively negative impact on their health and their lives.

-At Recovery Bay Center, we offer a diverse range of treatment modalities, therapies, and support services for those struggling with opioid addiction.
+At Recovery Bay Center, we offer a diverse range of treatment modalities, therapies, and substance abuse treatment services for those struggling with opioid addiction.
 Our opioid addiction treatment takes an individualized and needs-specific approach to helping our clients get clean and stay that way.

 What Are Opioids?